shunichironomura/git-push-check/README.md

 A CLI tool to check if HEAD is pushed to remote.

 > [!TIP]
-> This is only my personal project.
-Depending on your needs, running `git branch -r --contains HEAD` or `git tag --contains HEAD` and checking if the output contains the remote branch or tag may be enough.
+> Depending on your needs, running `git branch -r --contains HEAD` or `git tag --contains HEAD` and checking if the output contains the remote branch or tag may be enough.

 ## Installation